addcarwidgets logoAdd Car Widgets

 Outback CarPlay fixes — the wireless handshake bug

-2020-2022 Outbacks with the 11.6-inch head unit support wireless CarPlay on paper, but the handshake fails roughly 30% of the time on iOS 26.x.
+On Outbacks whose trim supports wireless CarPlay — it varies by trim and model year, so check your window sticker — the wireless handshake can still fail intermittently.
 The symptom: phone connects to the car's Bluetooth, audio routes fine, but the CarPlay UI never loads on the screen.
 You get a black panel where CarPlay should be.

 1. Disable Subaru's in-car Wi-Fi hotspot.Even if you don't subscribe to it, the radio is still active.
-Settings → Connectivity → In-Vehicle Wi-Fi → toggle off.
-This single change fixes wireless CarPlay for most 2020-2022 Outback owners — it's the most common fix cited in the r/Forester thread.
+Look under Settings → Connectivity for the In-Vehicle Wi-Fi toggle and switch it off — the exact path depends on your Starlink generation, so it may be labeled Wi-Fi or Hotspot instead.
+Try this first — it's the most common fix for the black-panel symptom.

 Crosstrek (2024+) CarPlay — the USB-C cable trap

 2024+ Crosstreks moved to USB-C ports for both charging and data.
 On paper, this should be cleaner.
-In practice, it introduced a new failure mode: third-party USB-C-to-USB-C cables rated for USB 3.x sometimes fail to negotiate the USB 2.0 data spec the Crosstrek head unit actually uses.
+In practice, it introduced a new failure mode: some third-party USB-C-to-USB-C cables charge the phone but never start CarPlay on the Crosstrek head unit.
 You plug in.
 The phone charges.
 CarPlay never loads.

 The diagnostic that confirms this is the cable: